MartinMeurer/ToDoApp/README.md

-<h1 align="center">ToDo App</h1>
+<h1>ToDo App</h1>

-A full implementation in html / css and JavaScript.
-The list is dynamically built by JS code via DOM.
+<p>A full implementation in html / css and JavaScript.
+The list is dynamically built by JS code via DOM.</p>

-It also saves the list to disk via LocalStorage, so it stays persistent between sessions.
+<p>It also saves the list to disk via LocalStorage, so it stays persistent between sessions.</p>

-It also has thorough Sanity Checks, Exception & Error Handling for the user input.
+<p>It also has thorough Sanity Checks, Exception & Error Handling for the user input.</p>